scottyhalliday/Dstructs/lists/arrayList/cpp/README.md

-# C Implementation of Array List Data Structure
+# C++ Implementation of Array List Data Structure

 The ArrayList is a fixed array-based list which can store any data type (consistent data type).
-The implementation in C which means that to support different datatypes, separate implementations for each datatype needed to be created.
-Supported datatypes are **int**, **double** and **string**.
+The implementation in C++ uses the template feature to allow single piece of code but usable for different datatypes.
 The features implemented for this data structure are described below.
 1. Create the list.
 List is initialized to empty state
 2. Determine whether the list is full